 Better health care begins here.

-QualityPath helps you decide where to go for high-quality MRI and CT tests so you save money.
-QualityPath is available for most outpatient MRIs and CTs (also known as CAT Scans).
+QualityPath helps you decide where to go for high-quality tests so you save money.
+QualityPath is available for most types of:

 Using a QualityPath hospital or clinic gives you peace of mind that the test will be done right, the first time.
 Just as important, our quality measures help make sure the test is necessary in the first place.